monikma/monikma.github.io/_posts/2020-03-30-cloud-developer.md

 - type: subject, up to 50 characters, first letter capitalized, without a period
 - body, after a blank line, up to 72 characters per line
 - footer, which ticket it resolves, related issues

+## Microservices

+### Definition

+### Best Practices

+### Data Patterns

+**Shared Data Pattern**

+Sometimes some microservices may use the same database, because it is too complicated to divide it into multiple databases.

+**Proxy Pattern**

+Forwards the requests from the frontend to the right microservice, based on the URL.
+Decouples the information of which service does what and how from the frontend, and even from the loadbalancer.
+E.g. nginx.

+**Aggregator Microservice Pattern**

+Like the Proxy Pattern above, but this service in the front is also a microservice with its own business logic.
+Can e.g. combine data from 2 services.

+**Chained Microservice Pattern**

+Service A needs data from Service B, which in turn needs data from Service C.

+**Branch Microservice Pattern**

+Service A needs data from Service B and from Service C.

+**Asynchronous Messaging Pattern**

+Having a message queue between 2 microservices, so they communicate via this queue.
+Or more microservices.
+E.g. Kafka.